Santo Domingo Petapa: Flora and fauna

+Demography

-As of 2005, the municipality had a total population of 7,583, of whom 2,696 spoke indigenous languages.
+As of 2005, the municipality had a total population of 7,583 of whom 2,696 spoke indigenous languages.

 A painting on cotton cloth from 1540 depicts the town and its neighbor Guevea de Humboldt.

 The picture records the history of the people from the time of their migration from Zaachila up to the Spanish conquest, and was designed to establish ancient property rights.

-The climate is hot and humid with summer rains.